SDGforskning/sdg-strings/SDG10_query_action_WoS.md

     OR "sustain*" OR "consolidat*"
    )
 NEAR
-   ("equal*" OR "equity" OR "equitable" OR "equal opportunit*" OR "anti discriminat*" OR "anti-discriminat*" OR
+   ("equal*" OR "equitable" OR "equal opportunit*" OR "anti discriminat*" OR "anti-discriminat*" OR "justice*" )
-    "justice*"
-   )
   )
 OR